zhangwei03020915/abp/docs/en/tutorials/mobile/maui/index.md

 ## About This Tutorial

+> You must have an ABP Team or a higher license to be able to create a mobile application.

 This tutorial assumes that you have completed the [Web Application Development tutorial](../../book-store/part-01.md) and built an ABP based application named `Acme.BookStore` with [MAUI](../../../get-started/maui.md) as the mobile option.
 Therefore, if you haven't completed the [Web Application Development tutorial](../../book-store/part-01.md), you either need to complete it or download the source code from down below and follow this tutorial.

 In this tutorial, we will only focus on the UI side of the `Acme.BookStore` application and we will implement the CRUD operations for a MAUI mobile application.
 This tutorial follows the [MVVM (Model-View-ViewModel) Pattern ](https://learn.microsoft.com/en-us/dotnet/architecture/maui/mvvm), which separates the UI from the business logic of an application.